nt74/mcr-srt-streamer/README.md

 `mcr-srt-streamer` is a tool for testing SRT (Secure Reliable Transport) listeners and callers, optimized for professional broadcast workflows (e.g., DVB transport streams).
 Built with Python, Flask, GStreamer, and Bootstrap 5 (with SVT color theme), it provides a web interface to manage and monitor multiple SRT streams originating from local Transport Stream (`.ts`) files, UDP multicast inputs, or internally generated test patterns.

-The application configures GStreamer pipelines (`filesrc/udpsrc/videotestsrc ! ... ! srtsink`) for robust TS-over-SRT streaming and includes integrated network testing tools (`ping`, optionally `iperf3`) to recommend optimal SRT parameters (Latency, Overhead) derived from the Haivision SRT Deployment Guide.
+The application configures GStreamer pipelines (`filesrc/udpsrc/videotestsrc ! ... ! srtsink`) for robust TS-over-SRT streaming and includes integrated network testing tools (`ping`, optionally `iperf3`) to recommend optimal SRT parameters (Latency, Overhead) derived from the Haivision SRT Deployment Guide[cite: 679].
 The interface is implemented with Bootstrap 5, jQuery, and Chart.js, designed for air-gapped or firewall-restricted operation with no external CDN dependencies.

 ---